60 years of international work

 Democratic progress today faces several challenges.
 We wish to contribute to building and maintaining a safe society through our international work.

-In our events at home and abroad, we address the pressing issues of the future.
+In our national and international work we address these pressing issues that will define our future.